bugladen/NadekoBot/docs/guides/Docker Guide.md

 ## Watchtower

 Watchtower is a small utility that monitors Docker containers and update them if a new release is available on the upstream.
 It can be used to automatically update Nadeko.

+You will find a configuration sample on the `docker-compose.yml`.
+You just have to remove the comment symbol and then `docker-compose up -d watchtower` to spin it up.

+WARNING: as the docker.sock is mount into this container, this means in fact that this container have a full control not only on all containers but also on your computer.
+You can read more [here](https://www.projectatomic.io/blog/2015/08/why-we-dont-let-non-root-users-run-docker-in-centos-fedora-or-rhel/)

 ### Additional Info
 If you have any issues with the docker setup, please ping willy_sunny by typing <@113540879297302528> in #help channel on our [Discord server](https://discordapp.com/invite/nadekobot), or dm him directly, but indicate you are using the docker.